Sangi Railway Hokusei Line

 The Hokusei Line (北勢線, Hokusei-sen), commonly known as the Sangi Hokusei Line, is a narrow gauge railway line owned and operated by Sangi Railway, a Japanese private railway company.
-The line runs in Mie Prefecture an connects Nishi-Kuwana Station in Kuwana with Ageki Station in Inabe.
+The line runs in Mie Prefecture and connects Nishi-Kuwana Station in Kuwana with Ageki Station in Inabe.
 For many years, the line was owned by Kintetsu, a major private railway operator, but control was transferred to Sangi in April 2003.

 The name Hokusei (北勢) means "northern Mie".
 It is a kanji abbreviation of "north" (北) and "Ise" (伊勢).
 Ise (as opposed to "Mie") is used in the name because the northern and central parts of present-day Mie Prefecture were called Ise Province during the Edo era before the modern prefecture system was established.

 Services

 All services are classified as "Local" (普通, futsū), stopping at every station, and are driver-only operations.
 There are two services per hour during the day, increased to three per hour during morning and evening peaks.